Clock synchronization with correlated photons: Discussion

-Finding the timing offset is crucial to start communication, but low signal to noise ratio will reduce the correlation peak significance.
-Especially high-loss scenarios $>46.9\,$dB\cite{Ecker.2021} (Table \ref{tab:table1}d) call for clock skews on the order of $2\,$ns/s.
-Within the presented search window $-20\,\mu$s/s to $+20\,\mu$s/s it is impossible to find compensation down to required accuracy $<2\,$ns/s, due to very high computation times.
-In addition, for extended computation time it may be necessary to re-synchronize upcoming data packages via NTP, as correlated timetags drift in different data packages without active compensation.
-The solution is pre-knowledge of the approximate clock skew to narrow down the search window - ideally there will be just a single cross-correlation necessary to find the correlation peak.
-One option here is to calibrate the two involved clocks on high signal rates before applying the real link losses.
-By doing so, the signal to noise ratio increases and relaxes requirements for compensation, following in less computation efforts.
-Another option is to find clock skew some time before, where computation limits do not constrain.
-We found that measured clock skews from previous sessions work perfectly and allow us performing a single cross-correlation for recognizing the timing offset.
+Finding the timing offset is crucial to start communication, but the low signal-to-noise ratio will reduce the correlation peak significance.
+Especially high-loss scenarios of $>46.9\,$dB \cite{Ecker.2021} (Table \ref{tab:table1}d) call for very low clock frequency differences for sufficient correction peak visibility.
+This typically requires highly precise oscillators, like rubidium or GPS-disciplined clocks.
+Quartz clocks are acceptable in principle, but demand a precise slave clock frequency sweep to achieve a frequency match with the master.
+Within our presented search window $-20\,\mu$s/s to $+20\,\mu$s/s it is impossible to find this precise frequency to the required accuracy of $<14\,$ns/s.
+High computation times give rise to limitations (see Methods \ref{SI:cross_correlation_computation_and_algorithm}).
+The solution is the prior knowledge of the approximate clock frequencies to narrow down the search window - ideally there will be just a single initial cross-correlation necessary to find the correlation peak.
+We propose to minimize the search window by a) more accurate frequency specifications from the clock manufacturer, b) calibration of clocks with high signal rates, or c) finding the clock frequency at a time, when computation limits do not constrain.
+High-performance computers with high parallel processing speeds, for example, with a graphical processing unit, reduce the computation time as well.
+Note that finding the initial clock frequency skew is a single-time issue, as it will not occur during high-duty quantum communication sessions.
+The algorithm tracks the aging of the clocks and adjusts the clock frequency continuously.
+Starting with large frequency uncertainty, the estimations improve over time.
+This provides a narrow clock frequency search range before every session, where the computation effort reduces drastically down to a few seconds – even for lossy long distant links.